 If you ultimately realise that it’s not the route you want to follow, the good news is that you’ll be better equipped with making more informed decisions about higher education.

 Be sure to share your passion for the industry and to highlight the soft skills that would be of interest to the employer.
-You can use real-life experiences to showcase these skills through your letter.
+You can use real-life experiences to showcase these and your most relevant professional skills through your letter.

 3. Find Out When Is the Best Time to Apply